 To reiterate its previous attempt, YouTube has now decided to include a textbox under conspiracy videos that will redirect viewers to an information source regarding the topic, says YouTube’s CEO, Susan Wojcicki.
 The announcement regarding this new development was made at the SXSW media festival in Austin, TX, which was accompanied by an example of a top moon landing YouTube conspiracy theories, with a Wikipedia page about the first landing on the Moon attached to it.

 While the move seems novel, it also comes with a major drawback.
-In order to refute YouTube conspiracy videos or a hoax successfully, a user needs to have access to information that is completely accurate; a guarantee that Wikipedia cannot give as a result of its pages being open to users to be edited freely, and often inaccurately.
+In order to refute YouTube conspiracy videos or a hoax successfully, a user needs to have access to completely accurate information, a guarantee that Wikipedia cannot give as a result of its pages being open to users to be edited freely and often inaccurately.
 This might be a way to manipulate information by those inclined to do so, fuelling hoaxes rather than diminishing them.

 If, however, YouTube really wishes to do away with controversial videos, it can ban the controversial channels.
 But it may reflect badly on the site itself since a controversial video is not illegal, given that it states individual opinions, however conspiratorial.
 Thus, any such banning may cause more controversy than the hoax videos themselves.